-There’s an old saying: “Just because you can, doesn’t mean you should…” and I think that certain applies to those who want to do the “DIY” senior pictures.
-Yes, you might have a friend or uncle or whoever with a fancy camera with the interchangeable lenses.
+There’s an old saying: “Just because you can, doesn’t mean you should…” and I think that certainly applies to those who want to do the “DIY” senior pictures.
+Yes, you might have a friend or uncle or whoever with a fancy camera with all the lenses.
 But there’s a lot more to it than fancy equipment.

 - It’s not the equipment – but it’s kinda the equipment.
-The fancy DSLR you might buy at Sam’s Club or Best Buy, with the extra ‘big’ lenses and all that is fine – for the casual photographer taking casual pictures, and have plenty of lighting, perfect conditions, and so on.
-The professional versions of these cameras are built for professional use – that means being able to get photos in very low light without being blurry, and it means the lenses are able to deliver crisp, sharp details, with accurate color rendition, without the edges being distorted, and being able to separate the subject (you) from the background for a dramatic and creative image.
+The fancy camera you might buy at Sam’s Club or Best Buy, with the extra ‘big’ lenses and all that is fine – for the casual photographer taking casual pictures, and have plenty of lighting, perfect conditions, and so on.
+Even portrait mode on the latest mobile phones take nice photos (given the perfect circumstances).
+But, the professional versions of these cameras are built for professional use – that means being able to get photos in very low light without being blurry, and it means the lenses are able to deliver crisp, sharp details, with accurate color rendition, without the edges being distorted, and being able to separate the subject (you) from the background for a dramatic and creative image.
 Plus, lighting and control of the lighting.
 A professional has the ability to light a scene using a variety of techniques and lights, whereas the regular DSLR has a flash that pops up, and fires straight at you.
-The scenes that a pro can capture are far different, due to the equipment being made for this purpose.
+The scenes that a pro can create and capture are far different, due to the equipment being made for this purpose.

 - Understanding how the equipment works.
 Like any other artist, with a command of their tools and implements, a professional knows exactly how to make the camera, lighting, and other pieces of gear work together to get the outcome they’re trying to create.
 It’s not just point and click.
 The camera is not set to “auto” anything.
 And that’s not to say that auto mode doesn’t look good.
-It can look good, but if you’re making a bright airy shot, or a dark moody shot, then auto is going to work against your intentions in those cases.
-Knowing what settings to choose, and how to dial them in to get what you want is not the same as setting it on auto and taking what the camera decides to give you.
+It can look good, but if you’re making a bright airy shot, or a dark moody shot, then “auto mode” is going to work against your intentions.
+Knowing what settings to choose, and how to dial them in to get what you want is not the same as setting it on auto and praying for the best.

 - It’s knowing how to shoot in different settings, in different lighting, with changing lighting, and understanding how to compose a portrait, rather than just simply taking a picture.
 Will a professional experiment with a few different setups while doing your session?
 Sure, it’s a matter of taking the visual concept and refining it to the precise intention of the vision, which might take a few “takes” to get correct.
 A professional knows what to change, how to change it, and how to refine it to get a good result.